Carlos Fitzcarrald: The Isthmus of Fitzcarrald

-On the second expedition in 1894, Fitzcarrald forced Piro and Asháninka natives, as well as around 100 non-natives, under the threat of death to dismantle the Contamana steamship, transport it over a mountain and across the isthmus.
+On the second expedition in 1894, Fitzcarrald forced Piro and Asháninka natives, as well as around 100 non-natives, under the threat of death to dismantle the Contamana steamship and transport it over a mountain and across the isthmus.
 The portage of the Contamana took two months to complete.
 Ernesto de La Combe stated there were 300 Piros, 500 Asháninka, and 200 non-indigenous men on the second expedition.
 It took 600 men to drag the Contamanas hull across the isthmus; logs were placed underneath the boat so it was easier to transport.
 (Note: Roux's information corroborates that the steamship was transported on a "makeshift track" constructed from pieces of wood.)

 Map depicting the Isthmus of Fitzcarrald, circa 1904.

 The establishment of the Isthmus of Fitzcarrald route enabled the transportation of rubber from the Madre de Dios region.
 Rubber was then transferred to ships on the Mishagua that could reach the Urubamba, the Ucayali River, and thereby sail down the Amazon to markets and Atlantic ports for export.
 The isthmus was attended to by Piro natives, who took on the portage and the shipment of goods across the route.
 Walking from one end of the isthmus to the other took around 55 minutes.
 Shipibo historian José Roque Maina collected oral testimony from Shipibo natives that "clearly describe their participation in the transport of Fitzcarrald's boat from the Ucayali to the Madre de Dios in 1895".

 In an article titled "'Purús Song': Nationalization and Tribalization in Southwestern Amazonia", anthropologist Peter Gow refuted claims Fitzcarrald, and later his brother Delfín, discovered any portage routes.
 (Note: Delfín is credited with the discovery of a route between the Sepahua and Cujar Rivers.)
 According to Gow: